nowackibartosz/Johns-time-clock/README.md

-This clock shows how long John (son of my girlfriend's brother) lives in this world.
+This timer shows how long John (son of my girlfriend's brother) lives in this world.